 - Left side, select the main origin to see the protocol

 And there you go!

-Considering TLS 1.3 is still new, you may implement on your website but don’t forget to keep older version-enabled.
+Considering TLS 1.3 is still new, you may implement it on your website but don’t forget to keep the older version-enabled.
 Having TLS 1.1, 1.2 enabled will ensure the client (browsers) can connect through other protocol versions if they are not compatible with 1.3